home-assistant/home-assistant.io/source/_integrations/squeezebox.markdown

 The `squeezebox` platform allows you to control a [Logitech Squeezebox](https://en.wikipedia.org/wiki/Squeezebox_%28network_music_player%29) music player from Home Assistant.
 This lets you control Squeezebox hardware like the Classic, Transporter, Duet, Boom, Radio and Touch and of software players like [Squeezelite](https://github.com/ralph-irving/squeezelite), [SoftSqueeze](http://softsqueeze.sourceforge.net/), [SqueezePlayer](https://play.google.com/store/apps/details?id=de.bluegaspode.squeezeplayer) and [SqueezeSlave](https://forums.slimdevices.com/showthread.php?93607-ANNOUNCE-Squeezeslave-1-2-released).

-You can add the squeezebox integration through the frontend configuration menu.
+You can add the Squeezebox integration through the frontend configuration menu.
 This is the preferred method.

 Although using the `configuration.yaml` file to set up this integration is now deprecated, it continues to work: